wilkoklak/cTime/README.md

 # cTime
 JavaScipt has console.time().
 Why not implement similiar thing to Python?

+## What is it?
+It's a simple timer that returns time in milliseconds from start to the end.
+Each timer has a name so you can identify them.
 ## Usage
 Place ``cTime.py`` and ``__init__.py`` into your project's folder.